-Physical activity is a powerful lifestyle factor that on average reduces the risk for developing Type II diabetes and may protect against cardiovascular disease.
+Physical activity is a powerful environmental factor that, on average, reduces the risk for developing Type II diabetes and may protect against cardiovascular disease.
 Lack of aerobic fitness has been shown to be a better predictor of illness and premature death than many other factors.
 However, aerobic fitness has a large genetic component meaning that both genes and physical activity can independently determine health.

-However, whilst some individuals respond very well to exercise training, with regard to improvements in health and fitness, others do not respond at all.
+However, whilst some individuals respond very well to exercise training, showing gains in health and fitness, others do not respond well at all.
 We, for example, have previously shown that following supervised endurance exercise training, 20% of subjects show no change in fitness and 30% demonstrate no improvement in insulin sensitivity and some even seem to get worse!

 Read More >>

 Metapredict's co-ordinator Professor Jamie Timmons was invited to feature in an American Association for the Advancement of Science (AAAS) webinar.
 The webinar, entitled “Winning the Translational Race: Making Good Choices in Biomarker Assay Development for the Clinic?”, brought Prof. Timmons together with Prof Richard Kennedy from Almac Diagnostics.
 The two thought-leaders each gave a short presentation followed by a Q&A session.

 Follow the link to listen to the webinar recording or download the transcript.

 Winning the Translational Race: Making Good Choices in Biomarker Assay Development for the Clinic